Please send me information about this trip

 Day 2: Fly Lima to Puerto Maldonado

-Day 6: Cusco Outskirts Tour / Free Afternoon
+Day 6: Cusco Outskirts Historical Tour / Free Afternoon in Cusco

-08:30 AM guide will pick you up for 15 minute drive to the tranquil terraced rocks of Tambomachay ruins (meaning guest house), with aqueducts, waterfalls and canals where it is said the Inca emperor came here to bathe and perform religious rites in the water.
+08:30 AM guide will pick up from your hotel and drive 15 minutes to the tranquil terraced rocks of Tambomachay ruins (meaning guest house).
+See Inca aqueducts, waterfalls and canals, where it is said the emperor came to bathe and perform religious rites in the water.
 Choose to walk 7 KM through local farms (or drive on paved road) to the mysterious Qenco temple ruins where sacrifices and mummification took place.
-Not far are the ruins of Sacsayhuaman, one of the most significant archaeological legacies of the Incas.
-Due to the complexity of the layout of the massive blocks of stone, some bigger than a car, the construction of Sacsayhuaman lasted more than 50 years and employed over 20,000 men in the construction.
+Continue closeby to the ruins of Sacsayhuaman, one of the most significant archaeological legacies of the Incas.
+Due to the complexity of the layout of the mega blocks of stone, some larger than a car, the construction of Sacsayhuaman lasted more than 50 years and employed over 20,000 men in the construction.
 Return to hotel.
 Dine in restaurants of your choice.
 (B)

-Day 7: Sacred Valley Tour / Aguas Calientes
+Day 7: Sacred Valley Tour By Car / Aguas Calientes

-08:30 AM guide will pick you for 30 minute drive to Chinchero where you meet Qechua weavers who demonstrate the art of hand-made textiles.
-Continue to Inca Greenhouse ruins in Moray to discover the sophisticated botanical practices of the ancient Incas.
-Then drive to the oldest still-occupied village for dinner before you board the 1900 train for 1.5 hour ride through the Urubamba Valley to Aguas Calientes.
-Walk to hotel for check-in (option for short hikes if desired).
+08:30 AM guide will pick you up to begin 30 minute drive to Chinchero where you meet Qechua weavers who demonstrate the art of Andean hand-made textiles.
+Continue by car to Moray and the Inca Greenhouse ruins to explore the sophisticated botanical practices of the ancient Incas.
+Then drive to the oldest still-occupied village with a stop for dinner before you board the evening train for 1 hour 45 minute ride through the Urubamba Valley to Aguas Calientes.
+Walk to hotel for check-in (option for short hikes during the day if desired).
 (B)

 Day 8: Machu Picchu - Cusco

-Take early shuttle bus (earliest is 5:15 am) to arrive at main gate of Machu Picchu National Park anytime after it opens at 6 am for guided tour & time to explore on your own.
-At 10am, option to hike Huayna Picchu.
-By early afternoon, you will board shuttle to return to Aguas Calientes and arrive at the station for afternoon train to Ollantaytambo, where our driver will be waiting.
-Continue by car 30 min. to Cusco.
+After breakfast in your hotel, you meet up with your Adios guide and board the shuttle bus (earliest is 5:15 am) to arrive at main entrance to Machu Picchu National Park anytime after opening at 6 am.
+Begin guided tour for up to 2-3 hours on the circuit of your choice.
+Option to hike Huayna Picchu if tickets are available and you ask us to purchase in advance.
+Exit the park and take the shuttle bus back to Aguas Calientes where you stop for lunch if time permits.
+Then walk to the station for afternoon train to Ollantaytambo, where our driver will be waiting.
+Continue 2 hours by van to Cusco.
 Arrive hotel in Cusco about 4-5 hours later.
 (B)

-Transfer to station for 7 am tourist bus for ride through the beautiful highlands with stops at Andayualillas, known as the "Sistene Chapel of the Andes," and Raqchi ruins.
-(Entry to the sites is optional and tickets can be purchased at the time you are there.
-About $12-15 pp.) Buttet lunch is included.
-Arrive Puno where you transfer to hotel.
-Meet with guide at 6 pm for pre-trip briefing.
-Then walk to local restaurant of your choice for dinner.
+6:20AM.
+Driver will arrive at hotel for pickup and transfer to station for 7 am tourist bus.
+Begin full day ride through the beautiful highlands with stops at the "Sistene Chapel of the Andes," known as Andahuaylillas, and Raqchi ruins.
+(Entry to the sites is optional.
+Buy tickets when you are there.
+About $12-15 USD pp.) Buttet lunch stop is included.
+Arrive Puno bus station where local driver will be waiting to transfer to hotel.
+Local guide will meet you in the hotel lobby or call by phone at 6 pm for pre-trip briefing.
+Walk to local restaurant of your choice for dinner.
 (B)

-Day 11: Day trip to Islands & continue to Luqina for overnight Homestay
+Day 11: Day trip to Islands & optional overnight homestay with Aymara family

 Day 13: Puno to Lima